giltayar/nursery/README.md

 ### Cancelling a Task

 But what if I want to cancel a task if another task fails?
 I still want to wait till that cancellation is done, but I want to cancel it.
-Let's take a "real" task, which uses the [Star Wars API](https://swapi.co/) to get the height of Luke Skywalker:
+As an exanple, let's create a "real" task, which uses the [Star Wars API](https://swapi.co/) to get the height of Luke Skywalker:

 ```js
 const fetch = require('node-fetch')